-The exudate is derived from exuding, “spilling”, from the Latin exsūdāre, “exuding as sweat” (ex “going out” and sweating “sweating”).
+The exudate is derived from exuding, “spilling,” from the Latin exsūdāre, “exuding as sweat” (ex “going out” and sweating “sweating”).

-In comparison, a transudate is a fluid that passes through a membrane that filters a large part of the protein and cellular elements and produces an aqueous solution.
+A transudate is a fluid that passes through a membrane that filters a large part of the protein and cellular elements and produces an aqueous solution.
 It is a normal part of the healing process.
 However, sometimes the infection is established, changing the appearance of the exudate.

 History and composition

 The acute exudate of the wound contains molecules and cells that are vital to support the healing process.
-It has a high protein content (although it is lower than that found in the serum), with a specific gravity greater than 1.020.
+It has a high protein content (although lower than that found in the serum), with a specific gravity greater than 1.020.

 As the fluid passes through the inflamed walls of the vessel (extravasation), it can be seen that the wound exudate is essentially modified whey and, therefore, will contain similar solutes.

 This fluid may be contaminated with tissue and microorganism debris as it reaches the wound’s surface.
 Acute healing wounds produce exudate that contains active growth factors.
 These are not present in chronic wounds.

 Also known as drainage, exudate is a fluid produced by the body in response to tissue damage.

 “We want our patients’ wounds to be moist but not excessively wet.
 The type of drain can tell us what is happening in an injury. “

 An exudate is any fluid that leaks from the circulatory system to injury or areas of inflammation.
 It can be a fluid similar to pus or transparent.